Federal Information Security Modernization Act of 2014 (FISMA 2014)

 The Federal Information Modernization Act of 2014 or FISMA 2014 for short is a federal law that was created to update the federal government’s cybersecurity policies and practices in order to address more modern security concerns.
 As an amendment of the Federal Information Security Management Act of 2002, FISMA 2014 requires all federal agencies to report the status of their information security programs to the Office of Management Budget or OMB.
 Moreover, FISMA 2014 also mandates that the Inspectors General conduct annual independent assessments of these federal information security programs.

-Furthermore, the OMB in combination with the Department of Homeland Security or DHS are responsible for collaborating with interagency partners in order to develop and create FISMA metrics along with assistance from the Inspectors General , as well as a Chief Information Officer or CIO.
+Furthermore, the OMB in combination with the Department of Homeland Security or DHS is responsible for collaborating with interagency partners in order to develop and create FISMA metrics along with assistance from the Inspectors General , as well as a Chief Information Officer or CIO.
 Additionally, the OMB is charged with working with others within the Federal privacy community to develop metrics for the Senior Agency Official for Privacy or SAOP.
 Through the creation of these various metrics, the Federal government is afforded a modernized way of tracking and evaluating the cybersecurity practices of a particular government agency.

 What are the FISMA compliance requirements?